vickcrimson/Hackrrank-Challenges-Java/README.md

 # Hackrrank-Challenges-Java
- My submission to the hackerrank challenges
+ My submissions to the hackerrank challenges